Time to add a little pizzazz to your grain game! This quick and easy Moroccan Couscous recipe is a refreshing change of pace from the standard side.

 - To Reheat.
 Gently rewarm leftovers in a large skillet on the stove over medium-low heat.
 Add a squeeze of lemon juice to brighten the flavors.
 You can also reheat this dish in the microwave.

 - Baking Sheets.
-These are ideal for toasting the nuts.
+These sizes are ideal for spreading out and toasting the nuts.

 - Versatile Saucepan.
 This one is a very useful size for cooking grains and with proper care can last a lifetime.